Podchaser Logo

 Our final tip for writing your pitch is to get to the point.
 Your goal is to receive a response to your email, which is an uphill battle.
 To do this you need to spark attention but not overwhelm.
 You have to resist the urge to include everything.

 With all that in mind, don’t meander in your pitch.
-In under 200 words – describe who you are, what you like about the podcast, what you’d like to discuss on the show, and how your appearance would benefit the podcast.
+In under 200 words – describe who you are, what you like about the podcast, what you’d like to discuss on the show, and how your appearance would benefit the podcast and its audience.

 Unlock more with Podchaser Pro